estarossa0/bmo/docs/README.md

 ## Usage

-To use any of BMO features/commands head the discord server and type "/" and a list of the available commands will get displayed with a small description for each one of the commands.
+To use any of BMO features/commands head the discord server, type "/" and a list of the available commands will get displayed with a small description for each one of them.

 ## Contributing